Thinking Big on Fed Accounts, Digital Dollars and Financial Inclusion

 What tech for a digital dollar?

 I get the sense that most financial experts and economists support the release of a digital dollar, at least of some sort, that would comprise a liability of the Federal Reserve carrying the full faith and credit of the U.S. government.
 The disagreements appear to lie in what kind of technology should support it.
 For some of the more high profile voices in this space, like Chris Giancarlo and Dan Gorfine, a digital dollar would be tokenized.
-That means digital dollars would operate as bearer instruments that could be transferred instantaneously and would provide account-based forms of electronic money, which use a reconciliation-intensive, message-based approach to adjust entries in a ledger.
+That means digital dollars would operate as bearer instruments that could be transferred instantaneously and would provide advantages over account-based forms of electronic money that use reconciliation-intensive, message-based approaches to adjust entries in a ledger.
 Notably, the conversation from this particular camp tends to highlight the efficiency that would be introduced to payments, and how such efficiency could improve the plight of small businesses as well as preserve the global preeminence of the U.S. dollar.
 Inclusion is a goal, but often packaged more subtly within larger operational and national security themes.

 Meanwhile other voices support an account-based path for digitization that would comprise just one component of a larger, explicit strategy of enabling financial inclusion through the buildout of digital individual accounts at the Fed.
 Under this approach, described by Vanderbilt law professor Morgan Ricks as Fed Accounts, the Fed would offer all the functionality of ordinary bank accounts with the exception of overdraft coverage.
 The accounts would also have all the special features that banks currently enjoy on their central bank accounts, as well as some additional, complementary features.
 Among them, as University of California Irvine law professor Mehrsa Baradaran observes, the U.S. Postal Service could serve as branches so that households can be brought into mainstream banking.